pyg-team/pytorch_geometric/CONTRIBUTING.md

 To develop PyG on your machine, here are some tips:

-1. Uninstall all existing PyG installs:
+1. Uninstall all existing PyG installations:

 ```
 pip uninstall torch-geometric